 Today it is an anonymous looking industrial estate alongside Leeds-Bradford Airport.
 Between 1939 and 1946 it was an industrial production centre contributing to the war effort on a gargantuan scale.

-Leeds and Bradford Municipal Aerodrome had opened in October 1931 and regular flights linking it with London and Newcastle were established.
-When war broke out in 1939, Avro built what was called a ‘shadow factory’ alongside the aerodrome to contribute to the aircraft production needed for the war effort.
+Leeds and Bradford Municipal Aerodrome had opened in October 1931.
+Regular flights linked it with London and Newcastle.
+When war broke out in 1939, Avro built a ‘shadow factory’ alongside the aerodrome to contribute to the aircraft production needed for the war effort.

 At the height of its operation, more than 17,500 people, mostly conscripts, worked there.
 The factory was an assembly plant that was in production 24 hours a day.
-Workers, who were bussed in from all over West Yorkshire, worked 69 hours a week on a three days, followed by three nights basis.
-Extra homes were built in the surrounding towns to accommodate such a large workforce.
-Gracie Fields was among the well known wartime entertainers who visited the factory to entertain the workers.
+Workers bussed in from all over West Yorkshire and worked 69-hours a week on a three days, followed by three nights basis.
+Extra homes built in the surrounding towns accommodated the large workforce.
+Gracie Fields visited the factory to entertain the workers.
 More than 5,000 at a time crammed into the works canteen for concerts.

 Throughout the course of the war, Avro Yeadon produced almost 700 Lancaster bombers, 4,500 Ansons and several other types of aircraft.
-A taxiway was built from the factory to the aerodrome, which was extended so that it could become a test centre for military flights.
+Service men built a taxiway from the factory to the aerodrome.
+The taxiway extended so that it could become a test centre for military flights.

-There was also a Royal Ordnance Corps site opposite the Avro factory and some remains of that can be seen in what is now a secure parking area and caravan park.
+There was also a Royal Ordnance Corps site opposite the Avro factory.
+Some remains of that can be seen in what is now a secure parking area and caravan park.
 A plaque commemorating the role of Avro Yeadon is displayed inside the airport’s terminal building.
 It is still remarkable to imagine, as you drive along the A658 past the industrial estate, that this was once a secret factory that contributed so much to Britain’s war effort.